btaanish/deep-research/README.md

 - model selection defaults
 - concurrency limiting via the semaphore(runs with the basic tier)
 - prompt forwarding
-- text-block extraction from responses
+- text-block extraction from responsesRecurrent Query memory locally to seek further clarifications if some aspects of the intial result were unsatisfactory
+---
+## Add On

+Recurrent Query memory locally to seek further clarifications if some aspects of the intial result were unsatisfactory.

 ---
 ### Install

 ```bash